-In our non-defaunated seed dispersal network,(Donatti et al., 2007) the fact that density was not as important as body size or biomass in structuring interactions implies a low potential for compensatory effects.
-This low possibility for compensating the loss-of-function arises as more abundant animals were not found to be as important to the seed dispersal patterns as abundant and large animals.
+In our non-defaunated seed dispersal network, there are many large-seeded plant species, which could not be dispersed by smaller frugivores if larger frugivores were extirpated (Donatti et al., 2007).
+The fact that density was not as important as body size or biomass in structuring interactions implies a low potential for compensatory effects.
+This low possibility for compensating the loss-of-function arises as abundant animals per se were not found to be as important to the seed dispersal patterns as species with high population biomass and high body size.
 In other words, having many small animals will not be enough to replace the functions once accomplished by few big animals.
-Such finding is of conservation significance as the lack of potential for compensatory effects in defaunated communities could cascade into lower dispersal and regeneration of many plant species.Out of the top three most important frugivores in each interaction pattern, only the chaco chachalaca bird is a Least Concern species according to the IUCN Red List.
+Such finding is of conservation significance as the lack of potential for compensatory effects in defaunated communities could cause lower dispersal and regeneration of many plant species.
+Examining the consistency of this finding across multiple seed dispersal networks (in conserved and differentially defaunated sites) is an aspect that warrants further research.

+Out of the top three most important frugivores in each interaction pattern, only the chaco chachalaca bird is a Least Concern species according to the IUCN Red List.
 All other species are listed as Near Threatened, Vulnerable, or Critically Endangered.
-For example, population declines of large and abundant mammals, such as IUCN Vulnerable white-lipped peccaries (Tayassu pecari) and lowland tapir (Tapirus terrestris) are unlikely to be compensated for in their seed dispersal roles by abundant, but smaller animals, such as blue-crowned trogons (Trogon curucui).
-On the other hand, it would be important to examine if other types of compensatory effects might be in place where some of these large mammals experience population declines (e.g., Williams et al., 2021), as many of them are also seed predators and herbivores (e.g., Dracxler and Kissling, 2021; Mittelman et al., 2021) and some plant species may be released from these pressures.
-(Schupp et al., 2010)
+For example, population declines of large mammals, such as IUCN Vulnerable white-lipped peccaries (Tayassu pecari) and lowland tapir (Tapirus terrestris) are unlikely to be compensated for in their seed dispersal roles by abundant, but smaller animals, such as blue-crowned trogons (Trogon curucui).
+On the other hand, it would be important to examine if other types of compensatory effects might be in place where some of these large mammals experience population declines (e.g., Williams et al., 2021), as many of them are also seed predators and herbivores (e.g., Dracxler and Kissling, 2021; Mittelman et al., 2021) and some plant species may be released from these pressures, with subsequent cascading effects on the overall plant community (Martinez-Ramos et al., 2016).
+In addition to that, seed dispersal effectiveness is a complex process that depends on quantity and quality of dispersal and includes many interaction steps, such as the number of seeds dispersed, number of seeds dispersed per visit, gut passage effect on germination, deposition site suitability among others (Schupp et al., 2010).
+The interaction networks depicted in this study only consider the quantity component of seed dispersal effectiveness.
+Future studies that examine compensatory effects in seed dispersal networks should consider the host of other quality components of seed dispersal effectiveness to better assess the potential for functional replacements.
+Having said that, our results support the notion that smaller seed dispersers cannot compensate the interactions of larger-bodied vertebrates.

-Given the low support for compensatory effects,conservation actions should not only target areas where a wide range of frugivore functional traits is extant, but also promote such species reintroductions where they have been extirpated.
+Given the low support for compensatory effects in this seed dispersal network, we posit that conservation actions should target areas where a wide range of frugivore functional traits is extant and promote such species reintroductions where they have been extirpated.
 Despite evidence provided in this study, the relative role of species density and body size to structuring interaction networks continues to be a fundamental research agenda in ecology (Guimarães, 2020).
 The results we uncovered in this work suggest that similar studies, comparing defaunated and non-defaunated contexts and that consider a wide-range of disperser densities and body sizes, may provide further insights on the consequences of the omnipresent size-biased defaunation that characterizes the Anthropocene.

 Conflict of Interest